arbor-sim/arbor/doc/py_recipe.rst

     Recipes provide a cell-centric interface for describing a model.
 This means that model properties, such as connections, are queried using the global identifier (`gid`) of a cell.
-In the description below, the term `gid` is used as shorthand for "the cell with global identifier `gid`.
+In the description below, the term `gid` is used as shorthand for the cell with global identifier `gid`.

     **Required Member Functions**